Lispl-Wicht/Portaclish/README.md

 After this expression is effectively evaluated, ```sbcl``` always starts with the library manager *Quicklisp*.
 Now, you can again ```quit``` the REPL.

-** Now, it is time to start a vanilla, unconfigured *Emacs*.***
+**Now, it is time to start a vanilla, unconfigured *Emacs*.**

-You should find it in the regular way of your Desktop Environment as an icon starter to click.
+You should find the starter icon in the regular way of your Desktop Environment.

 After *Emacs* is loaded, just use your first *Emacs* **keychord**!
 Push
 ```Ctrl``` together with ```x```, leave your finger on ```Ctrl``` and push